-Revision 14-1; Effective March 3, 2014
+Revision 19-2; Effective December 2, 2019

 Applicants/members may appeal a decision orally, in person or in writing.
-Program Support Unit (PSU) staff are responsible for completing Form 4800-D, DADS Fair Hearing Request Summary, to file the appeal through the Texas Integrated Eligibility Redesign System (TIERS) when an applicant/member requests a fair hearing.
+Program Support Unit (PSU) staff are responsible for completing Form 4800-D, Fair Hearing Request Summary, to file the appeal through the Texas Integrated Eligibility Redesign System (TIERS) when an applicant/member requests a fair hearing.
 The method in which the form is completed depends on the action being appealed.
 Staff must determine if the appealed action is:

 a waiver/service denial (excludes denials based on Texas Works/Medicaid for the Elderly and People with Disabilities (TW/MEPD) denials); or